 Possible Metformin Danger

-In a secondary analysis of two randomized clinical trial databases, there were 486 patients treated with prostatectomy and/or radiation.
+In a secondary analysis of two randomized clinical trial databases, there were 486 patients treated with radiation and ADT.
 Follow-up was over 10 years.
 10-year biochemical recurrence-free survival was:

 - 73% if they used metformin